Stephen Karam: Biography

-Karam grew up in Scranton, Pennsylvania, in a Lebanese-American family of the Maronite faith.
-He graduated in 2002 from Brown University, then apprenticed at the Utah Shakespeare Festival, where he met Arian Moayed (who is appearing in The Humans) and P. J. Paparelli, who collaborated with him on columbinus and directed The Humans in Chicago.
-Karam teaches at The New School.
+Karam grew up in Scranton, Pennsylvania, in a Lebanese-American family of Maronite Catholic faith.
+He graduated in 2002 from Brown University, then apprenticed at the Utah Shakespeare Festival.

+There he met Arian Moayed (who later appeared in The Humans) and P. J. Paparelli, who collaborated with him on columbinus and directed The Humans in Chicago.
+Karam teaches at The New School in New York.
 His plays have appeared both Off-Broadway and on Broadway.

 Karam was a three-time winner in The Blank Theatre's Nationwide Young Playwrights Festival in 1997, 1998 and 1999.
 His first play A Work of Art ('97) starred Robert Pine and Janet Carroll, Agnes ('98) starred Alyson Hannigan in her stage debut, and Lies in the Eye of the Beholder ('99) starred Richard Ruccollo.

 His musical Emma won the Kennedy Center American College Theater (KCACTF) Musical Theatre Award in 2001.

 The Roundabout Theatre Company produced Speech & Debate in October 2007 at The Black Box, after a workshop at Brown/Trinity Playwrights Repertory Theatre in Providence, Rhode Island in 2006.
 This play was the first at Roundabout Underground, their "initiative to introduce and cultivate artists."

 columbinus was produced Off-Broadway in 2006 at the New York Theatre Workshop, following co-premieres in 2005 at the Round House Theatre in Silver Spring, Maryland and at Perseverance Theatre in Juneau, Alaska.

 Sons of the Prophet was produced in 2011 at the Roundabout Theatre Company's Laura Pels Theatre.
 The play was a finalist for the 2012 Pulitzer Prize for Drama and winner of the New York Drama Critics' Circle, Outer Critics Circle and Lucille Lortel Awards for Best Play.

-Dark Sisters is a chamber opera, with the libretto written by Karam and the music composed by Nico Muhly, commissioned by the Gotham Chamber Opera, Music-Theatre Group and the Opera Company of Philadelphia.
+Dark Sisters is a chamber opera, with the libretto written by Karam and the music composed by Nico Muhly, commissioned by the Gotham Chamber Opera, Music-Theatre Group, and the Opera Company of Philadelphia.
 The opera premiered at the Gerald W. Lynch Theater at John Jay College in November 2011, directed by Rebecca Taichman and conducted by Neal Goren.

 Karam is the Writer in Residence at the 2016 National Playwrights Conference at the Eugene O’Neill Theater Center in Waterford, Connecticut.

 Karam prepared an adaptation of The Cherry Orchard by Anton Chekhov, which was presented on Broadway by the Roundabout Theatre in a limited engagement at the American Airlines Theatre from September 15, 2016 (previews), officially on October 16 to December 4.
 Directed by Simon Godwin, Diane Lane stars as Lyubov Ranevskaya, with Joel Grey (Firs), John Glover (Gaev), Celia Keenan-Bolger (Varya), Harold Perrineau (Lopakhin) and Tavi Gevinson (Anya).